ethercrab-rs/ethercrab/SPECNOTES.md

 ETG1000.4 6.4.3 specifies SII data fields for 0x0502, 0x0503

+According to 6.4.4:

+> The slave information interface address register contains the address in the slave information
+> interface which is accessed by the next read or write operation (by writing the slave info rmation
+> interface control/status register).

+This seems to imply that each EEPROM address returns 2 bytes of data, hence why my test code works with `start += 4` (half the chunk length)

 # Process data

 Logical addressing is used for cyclic data - we can have up to 4GB of process data image (PDI) that